wout/packlink.cr/README.md

 ### Activation

-Using the temporary token, obtained at registration, check if the user is activated.
+Using the temporary token obtained at registration, check if the user is activated.

 ```crystal